avernan/FDTD-PoC/README.md

 # FDTD-PoC
-A minimal FDTDPoC proof of concept.
+A minimal FDTD proof of concept (FDTDPoC).
-The aim of the project is to implement a simple FDTDPoC solver in python3, and use it to help people familiriarize with the workings of the algorithm.
+The aim of the project is to implement a simple FDTD solver in python3, and use it to help people familiriarize with the workings of the algorithm.
 To this aim, the solver should work in 2D (for TE and/or TM polarisations) and allow for easy configuration of a TFSF plane wave